All-Stars Project- Fulani Fellowship

 Application deadlines: vary from November to July each year depending on the program.

 Global Health Corps offers a one-year paid fellowship in which fellows make a significant, measurable contribution to a partner organization and its target population.
 GHC recruits partner organizations involved in healthcare access and positive health outcomes for the poor.
 Fellowship placements are domestic and international.
 Candidates apply for specific positions with one of Global Health's partner organizations for which they have relevant skills and experience.
 Fellows are selected jointly by GHC and the partner organization.

 For specific information on the positions available within the host partner organizations and the skills required go to: http://ghcorps.org/apply/placements

 Application deadline: TBA- January 2019 (application opens November-December 2018)

 The Huntington Award provides $15,000 for a graduating college senior to pursue one year of public service anywhere in the world.
 The award allows recipients to engage in meaningful public service before proceeding to graduate school or a career.

 For more information and application process go to the website above.

-Application deadline: January 18, 2014 (postmarked).
+Application deadline: TBA- January 2019 (postmarked).

 Institute for Recruitment of Teachers

-Additionally, the IRT sponsors a Summer Workshop for 25-30 students who apply to the program during their junior or senior years of college.
-Participants engage in a graduate-level curriculum of critical, cultural, and educational theory during an intense four-week program at Phillips Academy in July of each year.
+IRT addresses lack of diversity in the nation's teaching faculties by recruiting outstanding students of color and other scholars committed to diversity.
+IRT sponsors a summer workshop for 25-30 students who apply to the program during their junior or senior year of college.
+Participants engage in a graduate-level curriculum of critical, cultural and educational theory during an intense four-week program in July at Phillips Academy in Andover, Mass.